Soil Security and Climate Change

 Ground Breaking has the solutions too: manage land use, sequester carbon in soil, reduce bare ground and increase bush corridors.

-Key Learnings:
+Key Points:

 Ground Breaking aims to broaden the discussion around what remains the most pressing problem of our time: what is causing climate change?